OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 Learn about how to become an OEO developer and which skills are helpful to join in on developing the OEO.
 You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/167](https://github.com/OpenEnergyPlatform/academy/issues/167)

+## What is the OEO?
+The [project's README](https://github.com/OpenEnergyPlatform/ontology/blob/dev/README.md) will give you a good idea what the OEO is, what it is used for, how to install it and who to contact.
+It will also point you to the necissary information you need to get started - including this very course.

 ## How to become an OEO developer

 ### For whom is this training and what can you learn?

 :oep-icon-info: **This course is aimed at (energy system) researchers who want to**

-- understand the OEO design choices,
+- Understand the OEO design choices,
-- get to know the OEO development processes,
+- Get to know the OEO development processes,
-- participate in ontology development and
+- Participate in ontology development and
-- collaborate developping a powerful open-source tool to enhance data management in the energy domain under the FAIR principles.
+- Collaborate developing a powerful open-source tool to enhance data management in the energy domain under the [FAIR principles (website currently unavailable)](https://www.go-fair.org/fair-principles/).
+FAIR is an acronym for findability, accessibility, interoperability, and reusability and describe a good standard for data
+- Understand how to collaborate using Git and GitHub

 :oep-icon-info: **After reading the sections of this module, you will know**

-- which skills you need for OEO development,
+- Which skills you need for OEO development,
-- how the OEO development process works and
+- How the OEO development process works and
-- how to participate in OEO development.
+- How to participate in OEO development.

 ### What are prerequisit skills for ontology development?